 Minimum size of RAC requests and opportunistic compute access

 All researchers and their sponsored users with an active Compute Canada account can automatically make opportunistic use of CPU and GPU resources on any system.
 (This ability to compute without an allocation is also referred to as the Rapid Access Service.
-However, the priority of these jobs will be lower than that of jobs submitted by those researchers who have RAC awards.
 There is no guarantee on how much CPU or GPU can be consumed by non-RAC holders, as their use of the systems is purely opportunistic.

 While usage by non-RAC awardees is opportunistic, historical utilization data shows that many groups are able to reach (or even exceed) the RAC minimums specified above.
 Non-RAC users who want to maximize their compute usage need to consider strategies that ensure: